Arrow (brand): Advertisements

-On June 23, 2021, it was announced that the Arrow brand would be sold to Authentic Brands Group alongside Van Heusen, Izod, and Geoffrey Beene.
-The sale was completed on August 2, 2021, with United Legwear & Apparel Company named as its licensee.

-Today, the Arrow (officially stylized as ARROW) trademark is owned by Authentic Brands Group and is manufactured and marketed by United Legwear & Apparel Company under a long-term licensing agreement.
-Currently in the United States, the primary retailer for the brand is online retailer Amazon.com.
-The brand was formerly sold by Sears, JCPenney, and Kohl's.

 Attached collars

 In the early 1920s, Cluett, Peabody & Co. began manufacturing their shirts with attached collars in response to consumer demand and became the most successful company in the U.S. at that time.
 Their sales increased to 4 million collars a week and Arrow shirts with attached collars were being exported to foreign ports such as Batavia (Jakarta) and the Belgian Congo.
 The Arrow Collar Man campaign ended in 1930, having been one of the most successful advertising campaigns in history.